Are Two Heads the Same as One? Identifying Disparate Treatment in Fair Neural Networks: Other Related Work

-\textbf{Bias and Bias Amplification in Deep Neural Networks} Numerous papers have found deep networks discriminate based on protected groups \cite{klare2012face,gendershades,albiero2020analysis,feldman2021,balakrishnan2021towards} and may even amplify bias present in the training data \cite{zhao2017men,hendricks2018,wang2019balanced,jia2020,wang2021,prates2020}.
-Deep models have also been found to ``overlearn'', that is they learn representations encoding concepts that are not part of the learning objective; e.g., encoding race when trained to predict gender \cite{song2019overlearning,serna2020}. \cite{song2019overlearning} argued that overlearning is problematic from a privacy perspective as it reveals sensitive information.
-However, they did not consider if it allows models to disparately treat different groups.
-To detect unintended classifier bias, \cite{balakrishnan2021towards, denton2019image} synthesized counterfactual images by changing latent factors of a generative model, corresponding to attributes such as race, and seeing how performance alters.
+\textbf{Bias and Bias Amplification in Deep Neural Networks} Numerous papers have found deep networks discriminate based on protected groups \cite{klare2012face,gendershades,albiero2020analysis,feldman2021,balakrishnan2021towards} and even amplify bias present in the training data \cite{zhao2017men,hendricks2018,wang2019balanced,jia2020,wang2021,prates2020}.
+Deep models have also been found to ``overlearn'', that is they learn representations encoding concepts that are not part of the learning objective; e.g., encoding race when trained to predict gender \cite{song2019overlearning,serna2020}. \cite{song2019overlearning} argue that overlearning is problematic from a privacy perspective as it reveals sensitive information.
+However, they do not consider if it allows models to disparately treat different groups.
+To detect unintended classifier bias, \cite{balakrishnan2021towards, denton2019image} synthesize counterfactual images by changing latent factors of a generative model, corresponding to attributes such as race, and seeing how performance alters.
 This is related to our approach, however, they do not examine how fair models alter this behavior, and our decomposition of models into two heads allows us to reason counterfactually without generating images.

 \textbf{Exploiting Disparate Treatment} Several papers propose to use protected information for learning group-dependent models, in order to improve performance and / or fairness, assuming that doing so is legally acceptable and the protected information is available \cite{klare2012face,hardt2016equality,dwork18a,ustun19a}.
 Also the idea of using an estimate or score of the protected attribute is not new: \citet{Menon2018} and \citet{oneto2019} propose to infer the protected attribute from non-protected features and to use the inferred attribute to learn ``group specific'' models, as a way to enforce demographic parity or equalized odds.
 While these approaches are similar to our approach presented in Section~\ref{sec:explicit_approach}, the interpretation provided by \citeauthor{oneto2019} is quite the opposite from ours: they consider their approach as a means of overcoming disparate treatment while we argue that such an approach should not be treated differently than an approach that explicitly uses protected~information.